mkdewe/gsp-lab/README.md

 - a global (whole molecule) score is stored (e.g., `R1107_D_1292119758_model-annotate_P1human_R1107TS029_1_C1'-gLRMSD.csv`).
 - a per-residue neighborhood scores are stored (e.g., `R1107_D_1292119758_model-annotate_P1human_R1107TS029_1_C1'-rLRMSD.csv`).
 - a detailed matrix based on which the aforementioned scores were computed that includes local RMSD scores computed for every pair (residue along the chain, sphere radius) considered (e.g., `R1107_D_1292119758_model-annotate_P1human_R1107TS029_1_C1'-details.csv`).
 Moreover, for every sphere radius and every residue along the chain independently mean and standard deviation are also computed.

+Optionally on demand of the user, all sphere substructures considered can be also saved into independent files in the PDB format.

 ### Acknowledgements